Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackageTypes.md

 Package types serve as suggestion for the fulfiller about the type of packaging and carrier which may be applied for a shipment.
 Package types can be defined using many different parameters.
 All relevant fields (attributes) used are mapped via ETL from the business document.

-[comment]: <> (I may not be applicable for all customers, e.g. in case of non-physical shipments or the fulfiller has his own package types defined.)
+[comment]: <> (It may not be applicable for all customers, e.g. in case of non-physical shipments or the fulfiller has his own package types defined.)

 ### Create a package type

-Create a package type to define ...
+Create a package type to define the parameters applicable to a shipment.

 #### Prerequisites